ginyih/gs-apps-script/README.md

    }
    ```
    This function accepts 2 inputs as can see from the script above `YAHOO_FINANCE(x, x)`.
    - The first input is the symbol ticker.
-Head to [Yahoo Finance](https://finance.yahoo.com/) to search for the ticker you want to scrape.
+Head to [Yahoo Finance](https://finance.yahoo.com/) to search for the ticker you need.
-   - The second input is optional ("price" or "header") and by default is set to "price" which means when running `YAHOO_FINANCE("^KLSE", "price")` will return the stock price.
-Alternatively, you can use "header" to return the stock name instead.
+   - The second input is optional ("price" or "name") and by default is set to "price" which means when running `YAHOO_FINANCE("^KLSE", "price")` will return the stock price.
+Alternatively, you can use "name" to return the stock name instead.

 ## Save Your Script:
    - Click `File > Save` or press `Ctrl + S` to save your code.